goFrendiAsgard/zaruba/docs/tasks/core.startDockerContainer.md

                                             but imagePrefix is not provided
                     ports                 : Port to be checked to confirm service readiness, separated by new line.
-                    port::<host-port>     : Map <host-port> to container's port.
+                    volume::<host-volume> : Map <host-volume> to file/directory inside the container
-                                            Only applicable if "ports" is not specified. volume::<host-volume> : Map <host-volume> to file/directory inside the container rebuild               : Should container be rebuild (This will not rebuild the image) command               : Command to be used (Single Line).
+                    rebuild               : Should container be rebuild (This will not rebuild the image) command               : Command to be used (Single Line).